rupcgroup29/MySuccoTLV_website/README.md

 #MySuccoTLV_website

-Front developt webside.
+Frontend developt webside.
-No data base functions.
+No data-base functions.
 This is a dummy sales website - without the add-to-card and payment options.
 The site is suitable mainly to web than mobile.